canro91/canro91.github.io/_posts/2020-08-08-LessonsOnRemoteWork.md

 It's been a year since I started to work remotely.
 These are the lessons I learned.

-### For employers, leaders or managers
+## For employers, leaders or managers

 **Give clear instructions**.
 State what you expect and when you expect it.
 Make sure to say the day, time and timezone, if needed. _"Tomorrow morning"_ is at a different time in different parts of the world.
-Have in mind that probably everyone in your team isn’t a native speaker of your language.
+Have in mind that probably not everyone in your team is a native speaker of your language.

 **Don’t expect new team members to follow unclear code conventions**.
 A new developer will pick conventions from existing code instead of an old document.